 What are some of the common systems DSYNC can link Magento to?
 DSYNC can link multiple applications including but not limited to (As we are constantly expanding)...
 Revel systems, Unleashed inventory, SAP products, Mailchimp, ZOHO, Salesforce, Netsuite, Vend, Pipedrive and many more applications.
 We can even link to Magento 2 if you are looking to transition.

 Does DSYNC have a Magento 1 extension?
 Yes we have a separate Magento 1 extension please talk to the team or follow the wizard on our dashboard to obtain the Magento 1 extension.

 How much does the connector cost?
 Our starter plan for Magento starts at $25 usd per month and allows up to 2.5 GBs of data.
 The next plan is $100 per month and allows up to 10 GBs of data.
 With our Junior plan, your monthly data allowance is 2.5GB (Gigabytes) which translates to roughly 2,621 files (JSON, CSV, Excel, etc).
-The junior plan is perfect for smaller cafes and breweries.
-Our sales team can also provide estimates to you based on your transactional data.
+The developer plan is perfect places with their own developer.

 How do I know how much data I am using?
 Within the DSYNC dashboard there is a data counter that shows your daily and monthly usage.
 This feature is available via your free trial.

 What versions of Magento 2 is DSYNC compatible with?
 Version(s): v2.x CE & EE